is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Edible Futures is a series of thought-provoking art installations from artists around the world that invite visitors to reflect on our shared food future.
+Edible Futures is a thought-provoking installation from artists around the world that invite visitors to reflect on our shared food future.
 Presenting multiple perspectives on global food security issues such as climate change, declining fresh water supply, loss of biodiversity, food waste, and the gap between producers and consumers, Edible Futures asks visitors to imagine what the future of food will look like, and what role each of us might play in changing it.

 Soup from the invasive pond slider turtle, roasted raccoon with shoots from Japanese knotweed and seed on cream from Himalayan Balsam could appear on the menu of a near future.